RMeli/Covid19/README.md

 ## Disclaimer

 **I am not a virologist or any sort of expert in the field.
-Use/interpret the content of this notebook at your own risk.**
+Use/interpret the content of this repository at your own risk.**